Prostacyclin receptor: Thrombotic diseases

 IP receptor agonists have been used to treat Thromboangiitis obliterans, a disease involving blood clotting and inflammation of the small and medium-sized arteries and veins in the hands and feet.

 Genomic studies

 An adenine (A) to cytosine (C) synonymous substitution at base 984 (i.e. A984C) in exon 3 of PTGIR is the most frequent single nucleotide polymorphism (SNP) variant in a sampling of Japanese.
-This variant was associated with an increase in platelet activation responses in vitro and an increase in incidence of cerebral ischemia.
+This variant was associated with an increase in platelet activation responses in vitro and an increase in the incidence of cerebral ischemia.
 Two other synonymous SNP variants, V53V and S328S, in PTGIR in an Italian population study were associated with enhanced platelet activation response and deep vein thrombosis.
 The rare SNP variant 795C of 794T in the PTGIR gene is associated with an increased incidence of Aspirin-induced asthma and a greater percentage fall in the forced expiratory volume response of airways to inhalation of an aspirin like compound (lysine-acetyl salicylic acid) in a Korean population sample.